Amanda Knox: Via della Pergola 7

-In Perugia, Knox lived in a four-bedroom, ground-floor apartment at Via della Pergola 7 with three other women.
-Her flatmates were Kercher (a British exchange student) and two Italian trainee lawyers in their late twenties.
+Knox had come to Perugia for its universities and because it had fewer tourists than Florence, a more popular destination for foreign students.
+Knox lived in a four-bedroom, ground-floor apartment at Via della Pergola 7 with three other women.
+Her flatmates were Meredith Kercher (a British exchange student) and two Italian trainee lawyers in their late twenties, one of whom was Filomena Romanelli.
 Kercher and Knox moved in on September 10 and 20, 2007, respectively, meeting each other for the first time.
-Knox was employed part-time at a bar, Le Chic, which was owned by a Congolese man, Diya Patrick Lumumba.
-She told flatmates that she was going to quit because he was not paying her; Lumumba denied this.
+Knox was employed part-time at a bar, Le Chic, which was owned by a Congolese-French man, Diya Patrick Lumumba.
 Kercher's English female friends saw relatively little of Knox, who preferred to socialize with Italians.

-The walk-out semi-basement apartment of the building was rented by young Italian men with whom both Kercher and Knox were friendly.
-One, Giacomo Silenzi, spent time in the women's flat due to a shared interest in music.
-Returning home at 2 am one night in mid-October, Knox, Kercher, Silenzi, and another basement resident met a basketball court acquaintance of the Italians, Rudy Guede.
-Guede attached himself to the group and asked about Knox.
-He was invited into the basement by the Italians; Knox and then Kercher came down to join them.
-At 4:30 am Kercher left, saying she was going to bed, and Knox followed her out.
+Giacomo Silenzi, who lived in a walk-out semi-basement apartment of the building, shared an interest in music with Kercher and Knox and often visited their apartment.
+Returning home at 2 a.m. one night in mid-October, Knox, Kercher, Silenzi, and another basement resident met a basketball court acquaintance of the Italians, Rudy Guede, in the basement apartment.
+At 4:30 a.m.
+Kercher left, saying she was going to bed, and Knox followed her out.
 Guede spent the rest of the night in the basement.
-Knox recalled a second night out with Kercher and Silenzi in which Guede joined them and was allowed into the basement.
-He was never invited into the women's apartment.
+Knox recalled a second night out with Kercher and Silenzi in which Guede joined them in the basement apartment.

 Three weeks before her death, Kercher went with Knox to the EuroChocolate festival.
-On October 20, Kercher became romantically involved with Silenzi, after going to a nightclub with him as part of a small group that included Knox.
+On October 20, Kercher became romantically involved with Silenzi after going to a nightclub with him as part of a small group that included Knox.
 Guede visited the basement later that day.
-On October 25, Kercher and Knox went to a concert, where Knox met Raffaele Sollecito, a 23-year-old software engineer student.
-She began spending her time at his flat, a five-minute walk from Via della Pergola 7.
+On October 25, Kercher and Knox went to a concert, where Knox met Raffaele Sollecito, a 23-year-old software engineering student.
+Knox began spending her time at his flat, a five-minute walk from Via della Pergola 7.